bbc/psammead/packages/utilities/psammead-storybook-helpers/README.md

 `LANGUAGE_VARIANTS` - A list of text samples in different languages, with the script and direction that should be used for that language.

 `inputProvider` - A function that provides support for previewing components in storybook in different languages.
 Takes two arguments, `slots` and `renderFn`.
+Sets the `dir` attribute on the `<html>` element in the story iframe using [Helmet](https://www.npmjs.com/package/react-helmet).

 - `slots`: `[{ name, defaultText }]` Required (but can be empty).
   - `name`: String uniquely identifying this slot in the story.
 Required.